Neural Configuration-Space Barriers for Manipulation Planning and Control: Safe Barrier from Configuration-Space Distance Function

 \subsection{Self-Collision Configuration Space Distance Function}

-While environment CDFs measure proximity to external obstacles, self-collisions between different parts of the robot pose a distinct challenge, especially for high-DoF manipulators where self-intersections are configuration-dependent and complex.
-To address this, we define the \textit{Self-Collision Configuration Distance Function} (SCDF), which quantifies the minimum joint-space distance from a configuration \(\mathbf{q}\) to the set of self-colliding configurations.
+While environment CDFs measure proximity to external obstacles, self-collisions between different parts of the robot pose a distinct challenge, especially for high-DoF manipulators with complex self-collisions.
+To address this, we define a \textit{Self-Collision Configuration Distance Function} (SCDF), which quantifies the minimum joint-space distance from a configuration \(\mathbf{q}\) to the set of self-colliding configurations.

 Let \(\mathcal{C}_{\mathrm{sc}} \subset \calQ\) denote the closed set of joint configurations that result in self-collision.
 Then, for a given configuration \(\mathbf{q} \in \calQ\), we define the SCDF as: